mtekinn/mtekinn/README.md

 ### Hello, 👋

 ## About Me
 Greetings!
-I'm Muhammet Tekin, a passionate individual exploring the world of iOS development.
+I'm Mehmet Tekin, a passionate individual exploring the world of iOS development.
 My journey in computer engineering has ignited a curiosity for crafting solutions that enhance user experiences.
 I thrive on the challenges that come with app development, constantly seeking opportunities to learn and innovate.

 ## Skills
 - **iOS Development:** UIKit, SwiftUI, Core Data